 Priors and model implementation

 To reflect our initial uncertainty about the parameters and to allow the data to inform posterior distributions, we assigned weakly informative normal priors to all the models’ parameters.
-Each of the α and β parameters was assigned a normal distribution with a mean of 0 and a precision of 0.001.
+Each of the α and β parameters were assigned a normal distribution with a mean of 0 and a precision of 0.001.
 The model was implemented using JAGS (Just Another Gibbs Sampler)62 through the R2jags63 interface in R64 version 4.3.0.
 Parameters were estimated by running three parallel chains, each with 10,000 iterations, including a burn-in period of 3,000 iterations to ensure convergence.

 Exploration of H5 serostatus variations